Jabil (NYSE:JBL) Updates FY 2024 Earnings Guidance

 Jabil (NYSE:JBL – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 8.400-8.400 for the period, compared to the consensus earnings per share estimate of 8.370.
+The company provided EPS guidance of 8.400-8.400 for the period, compared to the consensus EPS estimate of 8.370.
 The company issued revenue guidance of -.
 Jabil also updated its Q3 2024 guidance to 1.650-2.050 EPS.

-Jabil (NYSE:JBL – Get Free Report) last posted its quarterly earnings results on Friday, March 15th.
-The technology company reported $1.54 EPS for the quarter, missing the consensus estimate of $1.55 by ($0.01).
-The business had revenue of $6.77 billion for the quarter, compared to analysts’ expectations of $6.91 billion.
-Jabil had a return on equity of 39.47% and a net margin of 4.70%.
-As a group, analysts predict that Jabil will post 7.83 earnings per share for the current fiscal year.
+Jabil (NYSE:JBL – Get Free Report) last announced its quarterly earnings results on Friday, March 15th.
+The technology company reported $1.54 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.55 by ($0.01).
+The business had revenue of $6.77 billion for the quarter, compared to the consensus estimate of $6.91 billion.
+Jabil had a net margin of 4.70% and a return on equity of 39.47%.
+As a group, equities analysts predict that Jabil will post 7.83 earnings per share for the current fiscal year.

 Jabil Dividend Announcement

-Several analysts recently weighed in on the stock.
-Argus cut shares of Jabil from a buy rating to a hold rating in a report on Tuesday, March 19th.
-Barclays cut their price target on shares of Jabil from $151.00 to $149.00 and set an overweight rating on the stock in a report on Monday, March 18th.
-StockNews.com upgraded shares of Jabil from a hold rating to a buy rating in a report on Tuesday, April 23rd.
-Finally, The Goldman Sachs Group upped their target price on shares of Jabil from $141.00 to $161.00 and gave the stock a buy rating in a research report on Monday, March 4th.
-One investment analyst has rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $144.50.
+JBL has been the subject of a number of research reports.
+Argus cut Jabil from a buy rating to a hold rating in a research report on Tuesday, March 19th.
+Barclays reduced their price target on Jabil from $151.00 to $149.00 and set an overweight rating for the company in a research report on Monday, March 18th.
+StockNews.com upgraded Jabil from a hold rating to a buy rating in a research report on Tuesday, April 23rd.
+Finally, The Goldman Sachs Group upped their price target on Jabil from $141.00 to $161.00 and gave the stock a buy rating in a research report on Monday, March 4th.
+One analyst has rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $144.50.

-In related news, EVP Gerald Creadon sold 3,000 shares of the stock in a transaction dated Wednesday, April 3rd.
-The shares were sold at an average price of $135.62, for a total transaction of $406,860.00.
-Following the sale, the executive vice president now directly owns 65,434 shares of the company’s stock, valued at approximately $8,874,159.08.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, Chairman Mark T. Mondello sold 50,000 shares of the stock in a transaction that occurred on Tuesday, March 19th.
-The shares were sold at an average price of $126.09, for a total value of $6,304,500.00.
-Following the transaction, the chairman now owns 1,809,194 shares in the company, valued at approximately $228,121,271.46.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Gerald Creadon sold 3,000 shares of the stock in a transaction that occurred on Wednesday, April 3rd.
-The stock was sold at an average price of $135.62, for a total transaction of $406,860.00.
-Following the completion of the transaction, the executive vice president now owns 65,434 shares in the company, valued at approximately $8,874,159.08.
+In other news, SVP May Yee Yap sold 7,877 shares of the firm’s stock in a transaction that occurred on Monday, April 8th.
+The stock was sold at an average price of $139.65, for a total value of $1,100,023.05.
+Following the completion of the sale, the senior vice president now directly owns 29,006 shares of the company’s stock, valued at approximately $4,050,687.90.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, SVP May Yee Yap sold 7,877 shares of the firm’s stock in a transaction that occurred on Monday, April 8th.
+The stock was sold at an average price of $139.65, for a total value of $1,100,023.05.
+Following the completion of the sale, the senior vice president now directly owns 29,006 shares of the company’s stock, valued at approximately $4,050,687.90.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Chairman Mark T. Mondello sold 50,000 shares of the stock in a transaction that occurred on Tuesday, March 19th.
+The stock was sold at an average price of $126.09, for a total value of $6,304,500.00.
+Following the completion of the sale, the chairman now owns 1,809,194 shares in the company, valued at $228,121,271.46.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 75,877 shares of company stock valued at $9,824,383.
-2.62% of the stock is owned by insiders.
+Insiders sold a total of 75,877 shares of company stock valued at $9,824,383 over the last 90 days.
+Company insiders own 2.62% of the company’s stock.

 Jabil Company Profile